bobbymeyer/bobbymeyerdotcom/_posts/2021-03-11-midcentury-lines.markdown

         scrolling="no"
         frameborder="0"></iframe>

-A very simple [P5js](https://p5js.org/) sketch which generates minimal designs, with a mid-century flavor, composed of overlapping colored lines.
+A simple [P5js](https://p5js.org/) sketch which generates minimal designs, with a mid-century flavor, composed of overlapping colored lines.

 With a frame rate of zero, it could be used to generate static sidebar designs.